Citrus

 Some of the favourites;

-Mandarin Satsuma Miho; Do you love those big seedless, mandarins with the soft puffy easy to peel skin?
-Then plant a mandarin silverhill.
-This is an early ripening Satsuma variety that has think skinned, easy peel, sweet juicy fruit with segments that easily separate.
+Mandarin satsuma ‘Miho‘; Do you love those big seedless, mandarins with the soft, puffy, easy to peel skin?
+Then plant a mandarin ‘Miho’.
+This is an early ripening Satsuma variety that has thin skinned, easy peel, sweet juicy fruit with segments that easily separate.
 This variety grows well in cooler areas.